Photo: Hiking at Red Mountain, Canada

 For French applicants - www.canadainternational.gc.ca/france/

 For Japanese applicants - www.canadainternational.gc.ca/japan-japon

-There are a number of companies which partner with ski resorts in Canada which get you a job at the mountain.
-For Australians and British, Overseas Working Holiday is a program which has partnerships with a few resorts such as Whistler, Lake Louise, Kicking Horse, Big White, Silver Star, Grouse Mountain, Calabogie Peaks and Nakiska.
+There are a number of companies which partner with ski resorts in Canada to get you a job at the mountain.
+For Australian and British citizens, Overseas Working Holiday is a program which partners with a few resorts such as Whistler, Lake Louise, Kicking Horse, Big White, Silver Star, Grouse Mountain, Calabogie Peaks and Nakiska.
 The fees are currently $995 AUD and £599 UKP.

 Photo: View from the chairlift at Lake Louise